opensavannah/community-fellowship-sav-brief/README.md

 -Amanda Hollowell - Community Organizer with focus on Minority Outreach.
 -Marcus Howelll - Founder of [ProjectMQ](https://www.projectmq.com/login/?next=/), indie game developer

+### Open Savannah Involement

+We currently have around 25-30 people attend our biweekly community action nights from a diversity of backgrounds, not counting Core Leadership.
+We operate the largest Meetup group in Coastal Ga.
+(302!) other than the ‘Resistance’ political grassroots movement that has 459 members.
+Our mailing list has 479 unique email addresses.
+And our weekly presence in the daily newspaper further diversifies the new members who we never knew called Savannah home.

+All of that is to say we have never have much difficulty finding people to offer their hands up.
+So, we see the Brigade filling in much of the locality knowledge gaps, as well as working as time permits on the project directly as a volunteer.
+We do all projects without silos, free of hierarchy, and adhere to disciplined sprints.
+All members may receive free agile design and development via Ga Tech Savannah’s campus that meets at Bull Street Labs.
+Our sponsor Codebase also offers iOS courses for free to Brigade members, and the Creative Coast just received a grant from Google to start a Girls Who Code chapter to work in tandem with us.

 ### Why participatory budgeting?

 A city’s annual municipal budget is said to be the truest reflection of its values.
 In 2018, the municipal budget in Savannah acted as a catalyst  for fomenting  widespread citizen distrust and an even more intractable  divide between city and citizen.